 20. Sand Wasp

-If you are searching to know the several types of wasps in California, then Sand Wasps are one.
+If you are searching for several types of wasps in California, then Sand Wasps are one.

-These wasps are commonly found near sandy and arid habitats, such as desert areas, as they use sand to build their nests.
+These wasps are commonly found near sandy and arid habitats, such as deserts, using sand to build their nests.

 They typically create their nests by tunneling several centimeters into the ground and then filling the cavity with dry sand or soil.